In real life, I play a character called Abhijay Awasthi.

 I am a research scientist by profession, a chemical engineer by education, an Indian by nation, and a rational optimist by disposition.

 Since the writings on this blog are just my opinion on something, their scope is limited by my own ignorance.
-I have plenty of ill-formed opinions even on matters that I don’t clearly understand.
-So feel free to point out any mistakes.
+I have plenty of ill-formed opinions, so feel free to point out any mistakes.
 I would be very happy to correct them.
-I have changed my opinions in the past.
-I am not pig-headed that way.
+I have changed my opinions in the past and am not pig-headed that way.

 And now, some disclaimers.
 The opinions/ramblings here are not aimed at ‘proving’ anything to anyone.
 Read them as some random musings of an ignorant engineer.
 I try my best not to be judgmental.
 But then there is a very thin line between being opinionated and being judgmental.
 So, if I offend you in any way, my apologies in advance.